Firewall nftables settings (firewall.toml)

 By default true

-Description Adds packet filtering to nftables that breaks the order.
+Description Adds nftables packages that break the order to the filtering.
 It is not recommended to disable it!

 true - includes